 Information retrieval and memory are underpinning neurological skills that help us accomplish a variety of learning tasks.
 While most people understand the importance of memory, many may not understand retrieval.
 It is the ability to fluidly recall and draw information from our stored banks of knowledge for application in tasks, in writing, or in conversation.
 According to the APA (American Psychological Association), practicing retrieval is a powerful way to improve memory functions and learning capacities.
-From formulating questions to answering them to quickly retrieving math facts to applying information across all subject learning, efficient memory and speed of retrieval help us consolidate information in our working and long-term memories as well as adhere new learning to solid foundations.
+From formulating to answering questions to quickly retrieving math facts to applied information across all subject learning, efficient memory and speed of retrieval help us gel information in our working and long-term memories as well as adhere new learning to solid foundations.

-At Adaptively Education, we want to share with parents that there’s good news!
+But at Adaptively Education, we want to share with parents that there’s good news!
 There are several fun and interactive tasks and games students can do (and parents can do along with them) that help activate the cognitive skills of retrieval and memory.
 The better news is that you may already have these materials at home and just didn’t realize what great brain boosters they are!

 Cards, Dice Games, and Dominoes

 Classic card and dice games, like Uno and Yahtzee, require strategic thinking, short-term and working memory, and quick calculations.
 Dominoes is also a great game to support cognitive skills.
 These games create fun opportunities to exercise patterning, grouping, sorting, and classification.

 There are commercial games available for questioning like Guess Who and Pictionary, but these games are easy to play even without a specific purchased game.
 20 Questions, Charades, clue-giving and guessing games can be as simple as writing several different objects, people, or feelings on index cards and taking turns acting them out and giving or receiving clues for guessing.
 Question games create opportunities for top-down information processing, information seeking, and problem solving.